PK-3 Electrode Polishing kit (cat#013223)

 - Replace the diamond pad to an alumina polishing pad, put a few drops of polishing alumina, and polish the electrode to be mirror surface.
 Rinse the electrode surface with distilled water, and finish by air drying.

 Attention: Polishing with PK-3 is the most appropriate way to clean up electrode surface.
 Please consult us when other methods are applied.
+Please, don't use poor quality alumina, as it is not enough efficient for polishing.

 Polishing of PFCE Electrode & Pyrolytic Graphite Electrode